THE BRITISH ORTHOPAEDIC TRAUMA & ARTHROSCOPY ASSOCIATION

 4. Overseas Members may be elected from orthopaedic surgeons residing outside the UK and the Republic of Ireland, who can demonstrate a similar interest with the objectives of the Association.
 These Members will pay a full annual subscription.

-5. Associate Membership is open to higher surgical trainees who have presented their own personal work to the Association.
+5. Associate Membership is open to higher surgical trainees .
 On attaining Consultant status an Associate Member may apply for full membership but must fulfil the criteria for full membership.
 Associate Member status shall cease when the trainee has attained Consultant status.

 6. Affiliates may be elected from among non-medically qualified members of allied Health Professionals, whose work is consistent with the objectives of the Association.
 They will pay half of the annual subscription.

 Application for membership should be made to the honorary secretary, accompanied by a Curriculum Vitae.
 The secretary should discuss the application with the president and the vice president or get it approved by at least two of the executive board members

 (c) Resignation/Cessation of Membership

 An individual will cease to be a member as follows: